 (1) Ingredients For Innovation Are Local

-In this view, all the ingredients or assets for value creation are “present” or “localized” in the community itself yet remain untapped or underutilized as a result of systemic barriers and other factors such as weak social bonds and social isolation.
-Local innovation resources include: a) “people-centric” offerings: knowledge, resourcefulness, ideas, dreams for a better future, ingenuity, imagination, networks, wisdom, experience, histories, new perspectives and goodwill; b) physical spaces, buildings and infrastructure (places that can be repurposed, reconfigured, re-imagined for new uses); and c) introduction of new tools and enabling technologies that are accessible to the community-at-large fueling the imagination and actualization of ideas.
-Adopting this perspective reveals that even so-called disadvantaged communities have an abundance of resources rather than being considered having a deficit of means to engage in innovation practices and processes.
+In this view, all the ingredients for value creation are “present” or “localized” in the community itself yet remain untapped or underutilized as a result of systemic barriers and other factors such as social isolation, poverty, socio-economic inequalities and general lack of opportunities.
+Local innovation resources include: a) “people-centric” gifts: knowledge, resourcefulness, ideas, dreams for a better future, ingenuity, imagination, networks, wisdom, lived experiences, histories, new perspectives, trust and goodwill; b) physical spaces, buildings and infrastructure (so-called “Third Places” that can be repurposed, reconfigured, re-imagined for new uses); and c) introduction of new tools and enabling technologies that are accessible to the community-at-large fueling the imagination and actualization of ideas.
+Adopting this perspective reveals that even so-called disadvantaged communities have an abundance of resources rather than being considered having a deficit of means to engage in innovation practices, processes and ecosystems.

-Innovation, when viewed as an inclusive and participatory process, creates possibilities for citizen engagement regardless of socio-economic status.
-In widening the circle of participation, new connections and interactions (of local innovation resources) can lead to the growth of solution and possibility spaces.
-Participation can take many forms including, but not limited to, contributing knowledge to new ideas, offering spaces for learning and skills training, co-designing innovative projects for community benefit and flourishing.
+Innovation, when viewed as a socially inclusive and participatory activity, creates possibilities for citizen engagement regardless of socio-economic status.
+In widening the circle of participation, new connections and interactions (of local innovation resources) can lead to the growth of solution and possibility spaces while strengthening community social bonds and trust.
+Participation can take many forms including, but not limited to, contributing knowledge to new ideas, innovative forms of volunteerism, offering spaces for learning and skills training, co-designing innovative projects for community benefit and flourishing.

 (3) Leapfrogging as Local